OxfordDemSci/ICS_Analysis/src/dashboard/readme.md

 ## API and Database

 ### Running the API app locally
 The API/database can be run independently of the front-end for testing/debugging purposes.
 Changes made to the app when running it in this way will be reflected in the running app without having to restart it.
-As data is not persisted
+As data is not persisted in the database container, the following steps will need to be followed to start the app and populate the database.
+Start the database container
+`cd` to ./api/scripts/postgres_local_dev and run `docker-compose up -d –build` Prepare the tables for the database (this only needs to be done once per table version.
+If tables change, this will need to be re-run)
+`cd` back to the api root `./api/` and run `python scripts/reformat_csvs_for_db.py`.
+This will also create the tables used in the unit tests.
+Insert the tables to the database
+From the same directory, run `python scripts/insert_data.py`.
+This script will create the database schema and insert the tables to the database.
+This script will fail if the `csv` tables are changed to differ from the database schema.
+To change the schema, see **Database migrations**
+Run the app in debug mode
+`python ./wsgi.py`